-- Transmission of LLDPDUs over the shim-to-shim or section management channels of a particular FlexE PHY does not require that all PHYs of the FlexE Group are in service or connected. - As there is no bridge in the middle of either the shim-to-shim or section management channels, all LLDPDUs shall use the "nearest bridge" destination MAC address 01-80-C2-00-00-0E. - Each LLDPDU contains all of the mandatory TLVs of the LLDP protocol, specifically the Chassis ID, Port ID, and TTL.
-Use of any optional TLVs is application specific. - When the link is brought up for each FlexE PHY, that PHY will send LLDPDUs over the respective management channel(s) for the default txFast iterations of four LLDPDUs at one-second intervals. - Subsequently, each FlexE PHY will send LLDPDUs at the default TxInterval rate of one per 30 seconds, with the default TTL being 4×TxInterval+1=121 seconds. - Note that there is no need to include any new TLVs to describe the FlexE Group structure (e.g., PHY numbers and PHY map) as this information is fully contained in the FlexE overhead information.
+When LLDP is used over the shim-to-shim or section management channels, the following apply:

+- As there is no bridge in the middle of either the shim-to-shim or section management channels, all LLDPDUs shall use the "nearest bridge" destination MAC address 01-80-C2-00-00-0E. - This IA does not define any new TLVs to describe the FlexE Group structure (e.g., PHY numbers and PHY map) as this information is fully contained in the FlexE overhead information.